-D79266-P69086 KEEP THIS PO RTION F OR YOU R RECO THIS PROX Y CA RD IS VA ALID ON LY WHEN SIGNED AND DATED.
-TACH AND R ETURN THIS PO RTION EGIONAL MANAGEMENT CORP.
-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the election of the nominees for director named below. n n n number(s) of the nominee(s) on the line below. П Election of Directors U U U ı Nominees: 01) Philip V Bancroft 06) Michael R. Durn 02) Robert W. Beck 07) Steven J. Frebe 03) Jonathan D. Brown 08) Sandra K. Johns 04) Roed C. Campos 09) Carlos Palomare 05) Maria Contreras-Sweet g on The Board of Directors recommends you vote FOR proposal ls 2 a nd 3.
-For A gainst Abstai Ratification of the appointment of Deloitte & Touche December 31, 2022.
-LLP a s our inde pendent registered public accounting firm for the fiscal yea ar ending 0 0 0 Advisory vote to approve executive compensation.
-0 0 0 NOTE: THE INDERSONAD HEARY RATHERS AND COMPINES AN COMPINES AND COMPINES AND COMPINES AND COMPINES AND COMPINES AND ACTION/LEDGES AND THE AMENIAL REPORT OF COMPINES AND TO THICKNESS DESCRIPTION OF THE AMENIAL REPORT OF COMPINES AND THE AMENIAL REPORT OF ing as OF THE NO HE FISCAL PRICE OF THE YEAR END executor, each sign HE ANNUAL MEETING.
-THE ACCOMPANYING PROXY STA ATEMENT, or partnership name by authorized officer.
+V06479-P87545 KEEP THIS P ORTION FOR YOUR RECORDS THIS PROXY CAR D IS VALIE ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS POR TION ONLY RE GION AL MANAGEMENT CORP.
+For Withhold For All To withhold authority to vote for any individual Board of Directors recommends you vote FOR the election to nominees for director named below.
+All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. ı 1.
+Election of Directors Nominees: 01) Philip V. Bancroft 02) Robert W. Beck 07) Steven J. Freiberg 03) Jonathan D. Brown 04) Roel C. Campos 05) Maria Contreras-Sweet The Board of Directors recommends you vote FOR proposals 2 and 3.
+For Against Abstain Ratification of the appointment of Deloitte &amp; Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+3. Advisory vote to approve executive compensation.
+DON OTICE OF THE A NNUAL N OF THEM OR THEIR SUBSTITUTES, MAY LAWFULLY DO OR CAUSE TO BE MEETING, THE ACCOMPANYING PROXY STATEMENT, AND THE ANNUAL 2.
+Plca: adm se sign exactly as your name(s) appear(s) hereon.
+When sign inistrator, or other fiduciary, please give full title as such.
+Join ing as s attorney, ers should executo or,

-If you plan to attend the meeting at www.virtualshareholdermeeting.com/RM2022, you will be required to enter the control number found on the proxy card or voting instruction form you previously received.
-In light of the uncertainty of the future of the coronavirus ("COVID-19") pandemic, including any future waves of COVID-19, for the safety of Regional Management Corp.'s directors, team members, and stockholders, we have determined that the Annual Meeting will be held in virtual meeting format only, via the internet, with no physical in-person meeting, form ore information, see "General Information and Frequently Asked Questions" in the proxy statement.
+If you plan to attend the meeting at www.virtualshareholdermeeting.com/RM2023, you will be required to enter the control number found on the proxy card or voting instruction form you previously received.
+The Annual Meeting will be held in virtual meeting format only, via the internet, with no physical in-person meeting.
+For more information, see "General Information and Frequently Asked Questions" in the proxy statement.